salecharohit/s4cpbook/docs/chapter0-the-setup/domain-setup.md

 :::tip SubDomain Delegation

 Both the above techniques have different implications; for Top-Level Domain we are modifying the primary Nameserver records whereas for Subdomain we are only adding a Nameserver record against the subdomain.
-This adding of nameservers as a record in your DNS zone is also called as Subdomain Delegation.
+This adding of nameservers as a record in your DNS zone is also called as **Subdomain Delegation**.
 Effectively we are delegating the subdomain to another provider.
 An important point to note here is that not all DNS providers support this.

 :::